nekudocom/shiny_geoip/README.md

 # ShinyGeoip / geoip.nekudo.com API - Good News

-*[The current API available at geoip.nekudo.com is now deprecated and will be discontinued on Nov 5th, 2018]*
+*[The current API available at geoip.nekudo.com is now deprecated and will be discontinued on Oct 8th, 2018]*

 We are happy to announce that after months of preparation and development, the Open-Source Project ShinyGeoip, or better known as GeoIP Nekudo, is turning into a fully-fledged IP Geolocation API platform capable of offering more than 45 data points for each processed IP address, including Time Zone data, Currency data, Language data, Connection data and Risk Assessment data.
 API responses are delivered within only a few milliseconds, an Uptime Service-Level Agreement has been established and more than 10 Customer Service and Tech Support members will be ready to help.